 I do this more at the development edit stage, of course, but I maintain the same philosophy even through the copy/line edit stage – always looking for potential improvements and spelling them out in detail.
 Why?
 Because literature is so insanely competitive these days that I do not believe any stone can be left unturned: for a manuscript to stand any chance it has to be as good as both author and editor can possibly make it.
 Period.

 Beyond this I’m an experienced, diligent fiction editor with a good grasp of detail, grammar and spelling.
-To date (Aug ’22) I’ve professionally edited 22 adult novels of various genres, 2 children’s novels, and 2 autobiographies.
-I’ve also been the in-house editor for the Page Turner Awards in 2020, 2021 and 2022 (and continuing), providing professional manuscript assessment and sample editing to a total of over 150 authors.
+To date (Sept ’23) I’ve professionally edited 26 adult novels of various genres, 2 children’s novels, and 2 autobiographies.
+I’ve also been the in-house editor for the Page Turner Awards since it started in 2020, providing professional manuscript assessment and sample editing to a total of over 200 authors.